ptrefall/fluid-hierarchical-task-network/README.md

 /// current plan with a new plan.
 The current plan might be empty / completed.
 /// </summary>
 public Action<Queue<ITask>, Queue<ITask>> OnReplacePlan = null;

+/// <summary>
+///		OnNewTask(task) is called after we popped a new task off the current plan.
+/// </summary>
+public Action<ITask> OnNewTask = null;

+/// <summary>
+///		OnNewTaskConditionFailed(task, failedCondition) is called when we failed to
+///		validate a condition on a new task.
+/// </summary>
+public Action<ITask, ICondition> OnNewTaskConditionFailed = null;
 ```

 ### Using Fluid HTN with Unity